Research.

 post-image

 We conducted a field experiment with 92,000 contributors to the Democrat and Republican candidates in the 2012 presidential election.
-We provide causal evidence that individuals feel pressure to agree with the political views of their neighbors and show that these partisan interactions exacerbate geographic polarization.
+We provide causal evidence that individuals feel pressure to align with the political views of their neighbors and show that these partisan interactions exacerbate geographic polarization.

 Perez-Truglia, R. and Cruces, G. (2017).
 Partisan Interactions: Evidence from a Field Experiment in the United States.
 Journal of Political Economy, Vol. 125 (4), pp. 1208–1243.